KerbalStuff/KerbalStuff/README.md

 * virtualenv
 * PostgreSQL
 * Redis
+* libmariadbclient-dev / libmysqlclient-dev (you need one of those even if youre using Postgressql)

 Use the packages your OS provides, or build them from source.

 **Set up services**

+Note: The code will soon switch to MariaDB as preffered DB Server

 Do a quick sanity check on all of those things.